Halokavod/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2.This script adds action to PATH.
 3.This script counts the number of directories in the PATH.
 4.This script reads global variables.
 5.This script lists all local variables and environment variables, and functions.
+6.This script creates a new local variable.